bradsaucier/autonomy-undecidability/README.md

 uv run autonomy-demo --program loop --x 10 --bound 200 --max-steps 60 --render
 ```

-Note on the `loop` case:
+> [!NOTE]
-- For the provided `loop` witness, the correct bounded outcome is "did not halt within B steps."
-- For an arbitrary program, "did not halt within B steps" is a timeout observation, not a proof of infinite looping.
+> Loop case nuance: For the provided `loop` witness, the correct bounded outcome is "did not halt within B steps."
+For an arbitrary program, "did not halt within B steps" is a timeout observation, not a proof of infinite looping.

 ### Option B (fallback) - classic `venv` + `pip`